 The purpose of this policy is to ensure that the District's procurement activities are conducted in accordance with the applicable sections of the California Public Contract Code and Federal Transit Administration (FTA) Circular(s).
+This Policy incorporates applicable legal and District policy requirements and sets forth the guidelines for meeting these requirements.
 Should the District's policy conflict with FTA compliance or federal law, FTA compliance and/or federal law shall take precedent.
 The General Manager shall establish administrative procedures to ensure proper review and budgetary monitoring for all procurement activities.